NorthArrowResearch/mapboxjs-offline/README.md

 ### Expected Challenges

 * PWA offline cache capacity is variable.
 50Mb - 20Gb or 4% of disk space (whatever is smaller).
 We need to fail safe so that people always have something offline (even if it's not very high res).
+* We'll need some way to draw a rectangle.
+That rectangle may need to be constrained based on size constraints above: <https://github.com/edgespatial/mapbox-gl-draw-rectangle-mode/blob/master/src/index.js>
+* Need a way to communicate between our react elements and our service worker.
+    * Initiate cache on a rectangle
+    * Purge existing cache
+    * change the rectangle

 <https://gis.stackexchange.com/questions/133205/wmts-convert-geolocation-lat-long-to-tile-index-at-a-given-zoom-level>